loda-lang/loda-programs/programs/oeis/list4.md

 * [A227043](http://oeis.org/A227043) ([L08 program](227/A227043.asm)): Numerator of harmonic mean H(n,2), n>= 0.
 * [A227047](http://oeis.org/A227047) ([L05 program](227/A227047.asm)): Expansion of x^2*(1+x^2) / ( (x^2-x+1)*(-x^2-x+1)*(1+x+x^2) ).
 * [A227071](http://oeis.org/A227071) ([L10 program](227/A227071.asm)): Let s(m) = the set of k > 0 such that k^m ends with k.
 Then a(n) = least m such that s(m) = s(n).
-* [A227085](http://oeis.org/A227085) ([L34 program](227/A227085.asm)): Number of n X 2 binary arrays indicating whether each 2 X 2 subblock of a larger binary array has lexicographically increasing rows and columns, for some larger (n+1) X 3 binary array with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227106](http://oeis.org/A227106) ([L12 program](227/A227106.asm)): Numerators of harmonic mean H(n,3), n >= 0.
 * [A227107](http://oeis.org/A227107) ([L12 program](227/A227107.asm)): Numerators of harmonic mean H(n,4), n >= 0.
 * [A227108](http://oeis.org/A227108) ([L16 program](227/A227108.asm)): Denominators of harmonic mean H(n,5), n >= 0.
 * [A227109](http://oeis.org/A227109) ([L12 program](227/A227109.asm)): Numerators of harmonic mean H(n, 5), n >= 0.
 * [A227121](http://oeis.org/A227121) ([L12 program](227/A227121.asm)): Number of n X 2 0,1 arrays indicating 2 X 2 subblocks of some larger (n+1) X 3 binary array having a sum of zero, with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227140](http://oeis.org/A227140) ([L04 program](227/A227140.asm)): a(n) = n/gcd(n,2^5), n >= 0.
-* [A227148](http://oeis.org/A227148) ([L08 program](227/A227148.asm)): Numbers n for which the sum of digits is even when n is written in the factorial base (A007623).
 * [A227149](http://oeis.org/A227149) ([L09 program](227/A227149.asm)): Numbers n for which the sum of digits is odd when n is written in the factorial base (A007623).
 * [A227161](http://oeis.org/A227161) ([L07 program](227/A227161.asm)): Number of n X 2 0,1 arrays indicating 2 X 2 subblocks of some larger (n+1) X 3 binary array having a sum of one or less, with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227168](http://oeis.org/A227168) ([L07 program](227/A227168.asm)): a(n) = gcd(2*n, n*(n+1)/2)^2.